Miguel Ángel Fernández-Palacios

-Miguel Ángel Fernández-Palacios Martínez (born on 1 October 1965), is a Spanish politician and diplomat who is currently the Ambassador to NATO since September 2018.
+Miguel Ángel Fernández-Palacios Martínez (born 1 October 1965), is a Spanish politician and diplomat who is currently the Ambassador to Italy.

-He has also been Spain's ambassador to the Democratic Republic of the Congo and Ethiopia, with concurrence also in the Seychelles and Djibouti.
+He has also been Spain's ambassador to the Democratic Republic of the Congo and Ethiopia, with concurrence also in the Seychelles and Djibouti, and was Ambassador of Spain to NATO.

-Biography
+Early life

 Miguel Ángel Fernández-Palacios was born in Las Palmas de Gran Canaria on 1 October 1965.

 He completed his primary and secondary studies at the Colegio Oficial Alemán in Las Palmas de Gran Canaria and later graduated in law at the Complutense University of Madrid, where he completed his Doctorate in Law.
 He also obtained a diploma in European Relations from the Catholic Institute of Paris.

+Career

 In his early diplomatic career, he was assigned to the Spanish diplomatic missions in Algiers, The Hague, and Tegucigalpa.

 He has been head of the United Nations and Western Europe area at the Ministry of Foreign Affairs, and advisor for International Affairs to the Ministry of Defence.
 In June 2005, he was appointed director of the cabinet of the defense minister.

 In 2006, Fernández-Palacios was appointed ambassador of Spain in the Democratic Republic of the Congo.

 In 2008, he was General Director of the Cabinet of the President of the Congress of Deputies, José Bono.